 - 3. Rent Income - earned from leasing out commercial spaces such as office space, stalls, booths, apartments, condominiums, etc.

 - 4. Interest Income - revenue earned from lending money

-In the income statement, net income is computed by deducting all expenses from all revenues.
-Revenues are presented at the top part of the income statement before the expenses.
+On the income statement, net income is computed by deducting all expenses from all revenues.
+Revenues are presented at the top part of the income statement, followed by the expenses.